 Prior to being promoted to this role, he served as the Senior Web Projects Manager at the ATC.
 He was responsible for assisting faculty in all aspects of courseware development and in the selection and integration of appropriate instructional and research technologies.
 He also assisted with the ongoing planning, development, and implementation of institution-wide information architecture to support academic technology initiatives.Prior to coming to the ATC, Gaurav worked as the Manager of the Center for Marketing Technology (CMT) at Bentley.
 He was responsible for the day-to-day operations of the CMT, which included managing current technologies and software applications installed at the CMT.
 He was also responsible for developing and designing programs for Bentley students and faculty, researching new marketing and other related technologies, and integrating them in the undergraduate, graduate and executive programs.
 Gaurav received his Bachelor’s degree in Commerce from University of Bombay, India, his MBA in Management Information Systems from Bentley, and his MS in Human Factors and Information Design from Bentley and is fluent in Gujarati and Hindi.

-Margarita is Manager of Operations for Academic Technology, the Library, and Online Learning.
+Margarita is Associate Director, Infrastructure, Operations, and Finance for the ATC.
 She provides ongoing operational and budgetary support, as well as project management expertise for the various initiatives at the ATC, library, and in Bentley’s hybrid online learning programs.
 She works extensively in managing vendor relationships as well as with staff from a variety of Bentley’s administrative departments, including Purchasing, the Budget Office, System, Networks, and Telecommunications, Client Services, and Facilities.

 Margarita has more than 25 years of administrative experience in higher education, non-profit, and corporate settings.
 Prior to joining Bentley in 2009, she worked at Northeastern University and Framingham State University.
 She is an Alumni from the Leadership Metrowest Academy.
 She holds an M.Ed. from Cambridge College, and is fluent in Spanish.